loader image

 Conclusion

-Artificial Intelligence has shown to be a promising tool in the diagnosis of skin diseases, offering significant benefits to dermatologists and patients alike.
+Artificial Intelligence has proven to be a promising tool in the diagnosis of skin diseases, offering significant benefits to dermatologists and patients.

 AI’s ability to analyze large datasets of images and symptoms has the potential to improve diagnostic accuracy and speed up the early detection process.